What Is a Partial Seizure?

 When Part of the Brain “Overloads”

 Sometimes the signals become excessive.
 When this happens in one area of the brain, it is called a partial seizure.
-The excessive signals cause part of the body to shut down.
+The excessive signals cause part of the body to work abnormally.
 Then you may twitch, feel confused, or pass out for a moment.
 Partial seizures can present in many ways.
-Simple partial seizures often have only a few minor symptoms, such as hand twitching or smelling an unusual odor.
+Simple partial seizures often have only a few minor symptoms, such as hand twitching, smelling an unusual odor, or feeling a sense of déjà-vu.
+"Simple" means there is no loss of consciousness.
 Complex partial seizures are often associated with more abnormal behavior.
 They may also affect your mental functioning to some degree.
-You may have a lowered level of consciousness or loss of memory.
+"Complex" means you may have a lowered level of consciousness or loss of memory.

 Partial Seizures Can Be Controlled